Market Data Cleansing

 3. The ‘Overlay Breaks’ phase (**)

-After loading the relevant market data, Xplain will perform break testing for the Preliminary and Overlay break test phases, as described in the Market Data XM Break Testing section below.
+After loading the relevant market data, Xplain will perform break testing for the Preliminary and Overlay break test phases, as described in the 1.
+Market Data Cleansing Break Testing section below.

 Data Cleansing/Market Data/Market Data Dashboard